Organ Donation (Deemed Consent) Bill

 Overview

 This bill amends the Human Tissue Act 2004 to introduce an "opt-out" system for organ donation in England.
-It allows adults to register their objection to organ donation, otherwise deemed consent will apply unless specific conditions are met.
+Individuals can register their objection to organ donation; otherwise, consent will be deemed to be given unless certain conditions are met.

 Description